hyperspy/hyperspy/doc/user_guide/visualisation.rst

   :width: 100%
   :alt: Demo of plot_span_map functionality.

-The lefthand plot is an integrated spectra over all positions of the hyperspectra.
+The lefthand plot is an integrated spectrum over all positions of the hyperspectral image.

 The two righthand plots correpond to the spectral ranges dictated by the spans on the left.